micgue89/teamcity-documentation/topics/multinode-setup.md

 >After configuring the proxy, remember to update the _Server URL_ on the __Administration | Global Settings__ page.

-#### Alternative Configuration
+#### Proxy as Load Balancer

+>This functionality is provided in terms of TeamCity Early Access Program 2021.1.

-In terms of TeamCity EAP 2021.1, we have reworked the communication protocol between agents and secondary nodes.
+In addition to its default role, your proxy server can serve as a load balancer and manage communication between TeamCity agents and secondary nodes.
 By default, an agent sends all its requests to the main node first, and the main node redirects these requests to a suitable secondary node.
-This way, if the main node becomes unavailable, the agent will not be able to communicate with its appointed secondary node, until the main node becomes available again.
-With the new approach, you can make this communication less dependent on the main server by appointing agents to the proxy instead.
-An agent will only need to access the main node when starting, and afterwards, it can connect through the proxy directly to the second node.
+If the main node becomes unavailable, the agent will not be able to communicate with its appointed secondary node, until the main node becomes available again.
+With the load balancer approach, you can make this communication less dependent on the main server by routing agents to the proxy instead.
+An agent will only need to access the main node when starting, and afterwards, it can connect through the proxy directly to the secondary node.

 This approach optimizes the communication between agents and nodes which helps establish a high-availability setup.
-To use it instead of the default one, you need to configure the proxy to route the traffic to secondary nodes based on a special HTTP header and cookie.
+To use it instead of the default one, you need to configure the proxy to route the agent traffic to secondary nodes based on a special HTTP header and cookie.

 The following HAProxy example shows what parameters are required to provide in the proxy configuration.